j0ma/website_flask/blog/001-research-workflow.md

     - Environment information
     - Experimental results
 - Use `tensorboard` for logging
+- Plan for extensibility, avoid taking "hacky" shortcuts.
+    - Seriously, these will cost you later. :)

-Some of these I've already incorporated into my workflow, while some of these are still a work in progress.
-I think my next big push will be to get myself used to using `runx` and `tensorboard`
+Some of these I've already incorporated into my workflow, while others are still a work in progress.
+It'll definitely be exciting to refer back to this list in the future!